What’s the Difference Between an Acoustic Guitar and a Classical Guitar?

 Still not sure which one is right for you?

-If you haven’t yet bought a Guitar and you’re not sure about which style of Guitar you’d like to take up, our suggestion would be to book an initial lesson.
+If you haven’t yet bought a Guitar and you’re not sure about which style of Guitar you’d like to take up, our suggestion would be to book a trial lesson.
 Here, you’ll be able to speak to your Teacher and let them know your preferred styles/genres of music and they’ll be able to advise you as to the best course of action.
-We have spare instruments in the Studio – both Classical and Acoustic – so you can try each type of Guitar out for yourself and see which feels to be a better fit.
+We do have one or two spare instruments in the Studio – both Classical and Acoustic – so you can try each type of Guitar out for yourself and see which feels to be a better fit.